tclerico/reddithate/README.md

 # reddithate
-First Place Ithaca College Code-a-thon project
+First Place Ithaca College Code-a-thon project.
 This project makes use of the reddit python api (praw) and the google cloud natural language processor to extract comments and posts from reddit and analyze them for connotaion and subject matter.
 They are then assocaited with the user that posted them and the subreddit they are posted in.